mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 Is there a way to combine two approaches and get the benefits of both?

+##### Response from the authors:

+> The results in the paper take into account user-generated warm-up functions that are present in the data.
+If the hybrid policy is successful in preventing cold starts, there will be no need for users to create periodic warm-up functions, which represent extra effort and higher costs.

 #### What about the scale-out cold start?

 The paper focuses on applications that are invoked rarely.
 However, even applications with higher utilization may still hit cold starts when scaled out on multiple instances.
 Every new instance would need to boot, and the requests would still be waiting.

 The suggested policy does not address cold starts beyond the first instance, even though they do occur and potentially have a more significant impact on latency percentiles of real-world human-facing applications.

+##### Response from the authors:

+> We didn’t address scale-out cold starts in the paper.
+We can pre-warm the scale-out instances by forcing the scale out to happen slightly before it normally would.
+For example, when the scale out is triggered by a threshold number of concurrent invocations, we can lower the threshold slightly.
+We will be experimenting with such techniques in our implementation in Azure Functions.

 ## Conclusion

 Despite several open questions above, I'm delighted that the paper was published.
 I welcome any structured effort that focuses on cold start optimization.
 The paper highlights usage statistics, the challenges of the cold start problem, and suggests several improvements.

-It's even more awesome to see the finding being applied in Azure in production!
+It's even more exciting to see the finding being applied in Azure in production!

 If you want to learn more, you can read the full paper here: [Serverless in the Wild: Characterizing and Optimizing the Serverless Workload at a Large Cloud Provider](https://arxiv.org/pdf/2003.03423.pdf).